smurfless1/indigo-influxdb/README.md

 Configure Indigo
 ---

-* Download InfluxDB and/or Kafka Producer modules
+* Download the InfluxDB Plugin directory
-* Run the script install_python_modules.sh and restart the Indigo server process.
-THIS REALLY HAS TO BE DONE BEFORE INSTALLING THE PLUGINS.
+* Run the script install_python_modules.sh from Terminal and restart the Indigo server process.
+THIS REALLY HAS TO BE DONE BEFORE INSTALLING THE PLUGIN.
 Stop and restart the indigo server from the UI so it can learn about the new modules.
 I hate this step, but there you go.
-* Install the module(s) by double-clicking.
-They are independent, pick the one you want.
+* Install the plugin by double-clicking.
 * Configure the hostname/user/pass/ports etc. For me the defaults for the local system are already set.
 * go get a drink, turning switches on and off along the way, setting off motion sensors, opening doors, and generally being disruptive.